andrewtarzia/CGExplore/README.rst

 Developer Setup
 ---------------

-To develop with :mod:`CGExplore`, you can clone the repo and use `just <https://github.com/casey/just>`_ to setup the dev environment:
+To develop with :mod:`cgexplore`, you can clone the repo and use `just <https://github.com/casey/just>`_ to setup the dev environment:

 .. code-block:: bash